Aircraft: Boeing 747-830 (D-ABYK)

-About 45 minutes before landing, Sarah woke me up and offered me a coffee and breakfast croissants.
+About 45 minutes before landing, Sarah woke me up and offered me a cup of coffee and breakfast croissants, which I went for.
 Both Sarah and Helga were extremely professional, courteous and provided a flawless service which was a testament to German ingenuity.

 On this flight, Lufthansa provided first class passengers the Escada amenity kit.

 The kit contained La Praire-branded hand cream, eye cream, and lip balm, comb, earplugs, eye mask, socks, toothpaste, toothbrush, shoehorn, and a mint.